Skryptonyte/kFTP/README.md

-# kFTP
+# kernFTP

-A very WIP project that aims to run a function FTP server in the kernel.
+A project that aims to run a full fledged FTP entirely in kernel space.

 ## Features